tusc/wireguard-kmod/README.md

 2. From this directory type the following to extract the files:

-	* For the UDM/P or UDM-SE, extract the files into `/mnt/data/wireguard`
+	* For the UDM, UDM-Pro, UDM-SE, or UXG-Pro, extract the files into `/mnt/data/wireguard`

 		```sh
 		tar -C /mnt/data -xvzf wireguard-kmod.tar.Z
 		```
 	* For the UDR, extract the files into `/data/wireguard`

 		```sh
 		tar -C /data -xvzf wireguard-kmod.tar.Z
 		```